MarkErik/nginx-adminer/README.md

+# Warning, this is still very much in-progress, hence the incomplete documentation and many spelling mistakes!

 # Running Adminer with HTTPS behind proxy and password
-For Ubunut 18.04 LTS, to connect to databases running on the remote machine.
+For Ubuntu 18.04 LTS, to connect to databases running on the remote machine.
 Assuming docker, docker-compose already installed.
 User account with sudo permissions.
 Useful with https://github.com/jwilder/nginx-proxy